JamesLTaylor/QuantSA/pages/home/home_expose_to_excel.md

 ## Automatically exposing functions

 As described below, exposing functions comes with some boiler plate code that needs to be written.
-This can be reduced by generating some it.
+This can be reduced by generating some of it.
 An excel function can be written as normal with the attributes as described above but a new attribute property:

  * HasGeneratedVersion